 All Employees and applicants for employment have the right and are encouraged to immediately report suspected violations of the State Policy Prohibiting Discrimination in the Workplace, N.J.A.C.
 4A:7-3.1.

-Complaints of prohibited discrimination/harassment can be reported to Toni Hindsman, Director of Employment Diversity and Inclusion, or to an individual’s supervisor, Dean or Vice President.
+Complaints of prohibited discrimination/harassment can be reported to Ashante Connor, Director of Equity and Title IX Coordinator, or to an individual’s supervisor, Dean or Vice President.
 If reporting a complaint to any of those persons presents a conflict of interest, the complaint may be filed directly with the Vice President for Human Resources or with the President.
 If reporting a complaint to the President presents a conflict of interest, the complaint may be filed directly with the Civil Service Commission, Division of EEO/AA, P.O.
 Box 315, Trenton, NJ 08625.
 An example of such a conflict of interest would be where the complaint involves actions by the President.

-Supervisory employees shall immediately report all alleged violations of the State of New Jersey Policy Prohibiting Discrimination in the Workplace to Toni Hindsman, Director of Employment Diversity and Inclusion.
+Supervisory employees shall immediately report all alleged violations of the State of New Jersey Policy Prohibiting Discrimination in the Workplace to Ashante Connor, Director of Equity and Title IX Coordinator.
 Such a report shall include both alleged violations reported to a supervisor and those alleged violations directly observed by the supervisor.